slhleosun/aligned-but-blind/README.md

 ![Figure2](figures/behavioral.jpg)

 We investigate racial bias in LMs—specifically, the tendency to associate black with negative words and white with positive ones.
 Bias is tested in two ways:
-- Explicit: Directly asking the model to agree/disagree with a given association.
+- Explicit: Likert scale, asking whether the model agrees with a given association such as black is related to negative, white is related to positive.
-- Implicit: Prompting the model to associate black/white with positive or negative words.
+- Implicit: Word association, let the model freely pair black/white with positive/negative words.

 We evaluate both base and aligned models and find:

 *While alignment removes explicit bias, it amplifies implicit racial bias*—especially in ambiguous contexts where black and white can refer to either color or race: